Jurisdictional Consultant II

 More information about this job:

-The Jurisdictional Consultant II is primarily responsible to inspect, evaluate, and consult with clients at a variety of insured locations, excluding intermediate or more advanced environments (e.g. complex piping, multi-stage water treatment, sophisticated controls, fluid dynamics, and moderate commercial / industrial or high risk applications).
+Jurisdictional Consultant II is primarily responsible to inspect, evaluate and consult at a variety of insured Client locations!
+Excluding, larger and more complex/advanced environments (e.g. complex piping, multi-staged water treatment, sophisticated controls, fluid dynamics, and similar industrial or high risk applications).

-The position requires the individual to meet National Board In-Service commission qualification requirements Rules for Commissioned Inspectors (RCI-1 NB-263, National Board In-Service Inspector Training Program (NB-380), and meet state/provincial certification requirements.
+- This position requires the individual to meet the National Board In-Service Commission qualification requirements for Commission Inspectors (RCI-1/NB-263, National Board In-Service Inspector Training Program (NB-380), and meet state Jurisdictional certification requirements.

-The Consultant II will obtain the experience and training necessary to be qualified to review routine repairs in accordance with the NBIC and FMIC requirements.
+- The Jurisdictional Consultant II will obtain the experience and training necessary to be qualified to review routine type repairs in accordance with the National Board Inspection Code (NBIC Part 3) and Factory Mutual Insurance Company (FMIC) requirements.